 Conservation for Profitability

 Cover cropping, buffers, soil building, and other conservation practices can enhance nutrients, increase moisture, slow erosion, improve soil, control pests, and otherwise improve farm ecology.
-These “regenerative” practices are not only the cornerstone of organic farming, but also essential strategies for resilience amid a changing climate and extreme weather events.
-Researchers have also begun to quantify their economic impact on the farm: increased yields, lower nutrient input requirements, reduced time and fuel costs, even season extension and additional crops to sell.
+These “regenerative” practices are not only the cornerstone of organic farming but also essential strategies for resilience amid a changing climate and extreme weather events.
+Learn about their economic impacts on the farm from increased yields, lower nutrient input requirements, reduced time and fuel costs, and more.